jeffersongoncalves/laravel-whatsapp-widget/README.md

 ### Position

 By default, the widget appears in the bottom-right corner of the page.
-You can change this by modifying the CSS classes in the widget's template.
+You can change this by modifying the `position` value in the `config/whatsapp-widget.php` file.

 ## Testing